Organigram is one of only two Canadian LPs to make a strategic investment in biosynthesis – a disruptive production technology.

 The Montreal-based biotech company utilizes unique enzymes and yeast strains to produce major cannabinoids such as tetrahydrocannabinol (THC) and cannabidiol (CBD), which can be used for cannabis-based products like beverages, vaporizable products, topicals and pharmaceutical products.

 Organigram has developed a proprietary nano-emulsification technology that is anticipated to provide an initial absorption of the cannabinoids within 10 to 15 minutes.
-The emulsification process developed by the Organigram R&D team generates micro-particles that are very small and uniform (size of 20 nanometers), which is expected to translate to an absorption and onset of effect that is believed to be rapid, reliable and controlled.
-With traditional edibles and beverages, the body spends significant time breaking down fat soluble cannabinoid particles which are then absorbed and metabolized in the body before effects are felt.
-This lengthy process can result in accidental overconsumption and undesirable experiences.
+The emulsification process developed by the Organigram R&D team generates micro-particles that are very small and uniform (size of 20 nanometers), which is expected to translate to an absorption and onset of effect that is believed to be more rapid, reliable and controlled when compared to traditional solid edibles.
+With certain traditional solid edibles, the body spends significant time breaking down fat soluble cannabinoid particles before they can be absorbed and metabolized in the body; this lengthy process can result in accidental overconsumption and undesirable experiences.

 The nano-emulsion technology